 Follow our guide, and you’ll get the device that can save your time, give accurate readings, and have a powerful battery capacity.

 Anyone who has used his 117 Electricians model must agree that it is the best Fluke multimeter for electricians.

-Featuring the Fluke’s tagline “The Ideal Multimeter for Electricians”, this multimeter model offers an ergonomic design, top-notch TRMS accuracy, and fascinating durability.
+Featuring Fluke’s tagline “The Ideal Multimeter for Electricians”, this model offers an ergonomic design, top-notch TRMS accuracy, and fascinating durability.

-Looking at this multimeter, you will find that it has such a crystal-clear LCD with backlit LED, and its interface is surprisingly easy to use.
+Looking at it, you will find that it has a crystal-clear LCD with backlit LED, and its interface is surprisingly easy to use.

-Notably, this Fluke multimeter is unrivaled with its versatility.
+Notably, this Fluke multimeter is unrivaled in its versatility.

 Its AutoVolt selection can pick up current or alternating voltages automatically.